bright/new-www/content/blog/the-role-of-performance-budgets-in-modern-software-development.md

 ### Milestone timings

-In order to keep the user experience at an acceptable level, it may be better to **focus on time-based metrics like Time to Interactive (TTI) or First Contentful Paint (FCP)**.
+In order to keep the user experience at an acceptable level, it may be better to **focus on time-based metrics like Time to Interactive or First Contentful Paint**.
 You can also define your metrics depending on what is the most important action from the perspective of your users.
 It's also possible to combine multiple milestones together to even better describe the path of a user in the application.

 ### Rule-based metrics

-**These metrics use performance scores calculated by tools like Lightho**use, which you can use as guidelines.
+**These metrics use performance scores calculated by tools like Lighthouse**, which you can use as guidelines.
 What's even better, such tools provide hints on how to make your application perform better.

 ## Defining a budget